apache/cordova-docs/www/_posts/2024-05-23-cordova-android-13.0.0.md

 * **Removed `kotlin-android-extensions`**

-    `kotlin-android-extensions` will no longer be checked out when kotlin is less than or equal to version `1.8.0`.
+    `kotlin-android-extensions` will no longer be checked out when kotlin is greater than or equal to version `1.8.0`.

 ### Feature